Ian Smith (comedian)

 Ian Smith (born 13 September 1988) is an English stand-up comedian and actor, best known for his role on the BBC's The Ark and co-presenter on Dave's The Magic Sponge.

 Career

 Smith started his acting career with appearances in all six episodes of Popatron, a sitcom produced by Charlie Brooker's Zeppotron for BBC Two as part of its BBC Switch brand.
+His largest acting role to date came in BBC One's 2015 TV film The Ark, starring as Ham, the son of David Threlfall's Noah.

-Alongside fellow comedian Rob Beckett and former footballer Jimmy Bullard, Smith hosts UK television channel Dave's comedy-football podcast "The Magic Sponge" - an irreverent look at the lives of professional footballers.
+Alongside fellow comedian Rob Beckett and former footballer Jimmy Bullard, Smith hosted UK television channel Dave's comedy-football podcast The Magic Sponge.
+Since 2023 he is co-host on the Northern News podcast with Amy Gledhill.

-His largest role to date came in BBC One's 2015 TV film The Ark, starring as Ham, the son of David Threlfall's Noah.
+As a stand-up comedian, Smith has taken several shows to the Edinburgh Fringe.
+He has twice been nominated for the Edinburgh Comedy Award for Best Show for Crushing (2023) and Foot Spa Half Empty (2025).